kubeflow/katib/examples/MinikubeDemo.md

 Start Katib on Minikube with [deploy.sh](./MinikubeDemo/deploy.sh).
 A Minikube cluster and Katib components will be deployed!

-You can check them with `kubectl -n katib get pods`.
+You can check them with `kubectl -n kubeflow get pods`.
 Don't worry if the `vizier-core` get an error.
 It will be recovered after DB will be prepared.
 Wait until all components will be Running status.